InaPD/you-shall-not-pass/PLAN.md

 **Gate:** `BYPASSES.md` has one complete entry; the regression attack fails against `full`;
 README renders the final tables.

+**Gate status:** the first two are met - BYP-001 is documented, and `BYP-001`/`BYP-002` land against `none` and are denied by OUT-006 under `full`.
+The third is mechanically in place but
+empty: the README's results block is generated from `summary.json` and currently says that no matrix has been run, because none has (the Phase 4 budget gate is still open).
+It fills itself the first time `doorman report` runs over a real sweep.

 **Watch for:** spec §21.9 forbids pre-solving this - no span-level provenance in the reader before this phase.
 Resist adding it in Phase 2 even when it is obviously the fix.
 The value of this phase is the documented discovery, not the feature.